 Person of interest

 According to Agency reports, Farrell was shadowed by Pinkerton operatives throughout 1918.
-They were unable make any arrests because they were never able to “catch him with the goods.”
+However, they were unable to make any arrests because they were never able to “catch him with the goods.”

 When Farrell left Chicago for Pittsburgh in December, the Pinkertons notified the Pittsburgh and Altoona police departments and hurriedly redistributed circulars to retailers in those cities.